tekyjd/Record-Suspension-Application-Eligibility/README.md

         }

         const UNKNOWN_SENTINELS = ["I'm not sure", ""];
-        const UNCLARITY_MESSAGE = "The required information to determine your eligibility is missing.
+        const UNCLARITY_MESSAGE = "The required information to determine your eligibility date is missing.
 Please review the missing details below.";
         const AMBIGUITY_POSTSCRIPT = " (Your estimated timeline is provided below.)";